MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`removeProfile`** - **Remove Profile After Build**<br>
 `boolean`.
 Optional.
 Use when `signMethod = file`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies that the contents of the Provisioning Profile File should be removed from the build agent after the build is complete. **Only check if you are running one agent per user.**.
+Removes the contents of the provisioning profile file from the build agent after the build is complete. **Only check if you are running one agent per user.**

 <!-- :::editable-content-end::: -->
 <br>